 According to AAHRPP, an independent, non-profit accrediting body, it promotes high-quality, ethically sound research through an accreditation process that helps organizations worldwide strengthen their human research protection or institutional review board programs.

 "We have always strived to protect human research subjects according to the highest ethical standards but this offers an opportunity to make sure that we measure up to the best standards out there," said Dr. James I. Hudson, director of the Biological Psychiatry Laboratory at McLean and the hospital's director of Human Research Ethics.

 AAHRPP uses a voluntary, peer-driven, educational model to ensure that human research protection programs (HRPP) or independent review boards (IRB) meet rigorous standards for quality and protection.
-To earn accreditation, organizations must provide tangible evidence—through policies, procedures, and prac—of their commitment to scientifically and ethically sound research and to continuous improvement.
+To earn accreditation, organizations must provide tangible evidence—through policies, procedures, and practices—of their commitment to scientifically and ethically sound research and to continuous improvement.

 "Preparation for the surveys involved a team approach that included participation from investigators across the research community," said Michele Gougeon, executive vice president and chief operating officer for McLean.
 "This achievement speaks to the many positive changes that have been implemented by Dr. Hudson and the IRB staff."